poyo-a-polling-app/poyo/README.md

 # Poyo
-A location based polling application
+The location based polling application

 ##Required
 - [ ] As a poyoker, I can create a multiple choice poll with custom fields